 Luckily, bello works wherever you go.

-If you liked this story, sign up for the weekly bbc.com features newsletter called "If You Only Read 6 Things This Week".
-A handpicked selection of stories from BBC Future, Earth, Culture, Capital and Travel, delivered to your inbox every Friday.
+If you liked this story, join more than three million BBC Travel fans by liking us on Facebook, or follow us on Twitter and Instagram, or sign up for the weekly bbc.com features newsletter called "If You Only Read 6 Things This Week".
+A handpicked selection of stories from BBC Future, Culture, Capital and Travel, delivered to your inbox every Friday.